First Time in Delhi: Local Tips from Delhi Tour Guide Harry

 For Women

-Loose trousers, maxi skirts, breathable cotton tops, and linen shirts are ideal for Delhi’s climate.
-Carrying a light scarf or dupatta is recommended, especially when visiting temples, gurudwaras, and mosques where covering the head may be required.
-Comfortable, modest clothing will help you feel at ease while exploring both Old and New Delhi.
+Loose trousers, maxi skirts, breathable cotton tops, linen shirts, and comfortable walking shoes are excellent choices for exploring Delhi.
+Carrying a light scarf or dupatta is also useful, especially when visiting temples, gurudwaras, and mosques where covering your head may be required.
+Modest and practical clothing will help you feel comfortable while exploring both the historic lanes of Old Delhi and the elegant avenues of New Delhi.

 Footwear Matters More Than Fashion